-However, you need to consider the cost, size, and materials before you start construction and the building process.
+However, you need to consider the cost, size, and materials before you start construction process and building the pergola.

-There are a number of factors to take into account, and this article will help decide the key factors to consider when designing and proposing pergolas.
+There are a number of factors to take into account when estimating the cost of a pergola, and this article will help decide the key factors to consider when designing and proposing pergolas.

 What is the purpose of a pergola?

 It doesn’t matter if you have a pool, garden or simply an outdoor living space, a pergola is a great way to add style and functionality to your outdoor living space.

 One of the most common uses of a pergola is to create shade at a liveable space.
 If you have a backyard with a pool or deck, a pergola will pair well with either of these outdoor elements.

 Another popular use is to serve as an outdoor seating area with a space for BBQ.
 Pairing a pergola with an outdoor kitchen is a great way to introduce entertaining.

 In addition to providing shelter, a pergola can provide privacy and prevent sunlight glare from entering your home.
 Adding a few decorative plants or a bamboo canopy can help achieve this effect.